-The College now works with three awarding bodies (University of Plymouth, Plymouth Marjon University and Pearson) to support the development and delivery of a greater breadth of Higher Education courses to meet internal progression demand, and local/ regional higher level skills gaps.
+The College now works with three awarding organisations (University of Plymouth, Plymouth Marjon University and Pearson) to support the development and delivery of a greater breadth of Higher Education courses to meet internal progression demand, and local/ regional higher level skills gaps.
 New curriculum includes the HNC Applied Science and the BSc (Hons) Integrated Technologies Engineering (developed through SWIoT).
-We have been successful in our application to have our FdSc Software Development awarded the Software Developer Higher Technical Qualification (HTQ) kitemark, for delivery from 2022.
+We have been successful in our application to have our FdSc Software Development awarded the Software Developer

+Higher Technical Qualification (HTQ) kitemark, for delivery from 2022.
 This is the first confirmed HTQ in the City, supporting our position in leading the way for higher level, employer focused provision within the digital sector.
-HTQs will be a priority area of development for us moving forward, and we have submitted the applications for three Construction HTQs and one Health HTQ for delivery from 2023.
+HTQs continue to be a priority area of development for us moving forward, and we have submitted the applications for three Construction HTQs and one Health HTQ for delivery from 2023.
+The College is now working to realign its strategy for HE providing a wider scope of HN and HTQ off the shelf provision and reevaluating our midyear and international offers.